samofoke/Banking_Portal/README.md

 # Banking_Portal
-Building a banking portal using Node.
+Learning Technigues how to Build a banking portal using Node.